ikbalkaya/ikbalkaya/README.md

 ### Hi there
 I am Ikbal 🐈

-- 🔭 I’m currently working on Ably SDKs.
 - 🤔 Ask me about mobile development in general, Android development in specific, Kotlin, Java, object oriented programming and software architecture.
 -  I am currently learning the nitty gritty details of concurrency  especially in JVM/ART environments
-- 🧗 I am a starter boulderer and I love climbing
+- 🧗 I am a (always) starter boulderer and I love climbing
-- 🌟 I love Space, stars, sun and Pink Floyd

 <!--
 **ikbalkaya/ikbalkaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.